Do you Breathe Like You Mean it?

 - Release the old emotional baggage you’ve carried for years and find ease and joy in your body.

 You can do all those things, and my book, Issues in Your Tissues, will show you how.
 And that’s just in Chapter One.

 The process starts with your willingness to take a full breath and breathing in the transitions of your day

-As you breathe more fully and let oxygen and energy flow through your body, with each breath you open and feel better rather than shut down and feel worse.
+With each breath as you breath more fully, oxygen and energy flows through your body.
+You feel better rather than shut down and feel worse.

-What I have to show you about fuller breathing is so simple and so easy to do that once you get it, you’re going to want to play with it.
+What I have to show you about fuller breathing is so simple and easy to do.
+Once you get it, you’re going to want to play with it.
 And that play will feel great!

 There are even greater treasures to discover within your inner landscape if you are willing to explore further.
 You already have the answers to what’s ailing you.
 Your body has been telling you all along – and this is your opportunity to re-member your body’s language.